-In the United States, endometrial cancer is the most commonly diagnosed cancer of the reproductive system in women.
+In the United States, endometrial cancer is the most

 The Cleveland Clinic team explains that, as in ovarian cancer, uterine cancer has four tumor subtypes, depending on the tissue involved.
 The tumor subtypes are endometrioid, serous, mucinous, and clear cell carcinoma.

 Over 80 percent of uterine cancers are endometrioid carcinomas.
 This subtype also contributes to around 15 percent of epithelial ovarian cancers, which is cancer that starts in the tissue surrounding the ovary.

 For the past 25 years, the standard treatment for women with endometrial or ovarian cancer has been surgery to remove cancerous tissue, and chemotherapy with the platinum-based drug cisplatin.